Broken Toe (cont.)

-What is the outlook for a broken toe?
+What is the prognosis for a broken toe?

 - Talk to the doctor to have the broken toe evaluated to be certain it is healing properly.
 Call a doctor or go to an emergency department if any problems or complications develop before the scheduled appointment.

 - The healing time for broken toes usually is take about six weeks to heal.
 If problems last longer than six weeks, another X-ray may be needed, or the injury should be rechecked by the doctor to evaluate how the bone is healing.

 - Simple toe fractures usually heal well with no problems.
 However, a severe fracture or a fracture that goes into a joint is at risk for developing arthritis, pain, stiffness, and possibly even a deformity.